-<[Licensing (L4)] Utilization of Software Bill of Materials (SBOM) and use of commercial tools in the process of product realization> operation) are covered by in coordination with the Security Management Department.
+<[Selection Evaluation (S4)] [Licensing (L4)] [Vulnerability Response (V4)] [Organizational Structure (O4)] Utilization of Software Bill of Materials (SBOM) and use of commercial tools in the process of product realization>

 At Hitachi, the OSS Solution Center, an organization dedicated to OSS support, and corporate divisions (intellectual property, legal affairs, procurement, and QA52) collaborate to promote and support the spread of OSS utilization.
-In addition, the technical aspects of OSS security (e.g., vulnerability response, tool development and
+In addition, the technical aspects of OSS security (e.g., vulnerability response, tool development and operation) are covered by in coordination with the Security Risk Management Department.